| Previous Page | Next Page | Index

 Plymouth Jul 1 1811 Ordered to take the cavalry transports under convoy to Portugal.

-Plymouth Aug 22 1811 Sailed for the Rochefort station
+Plymouth Aug 22 1811 departed for the Rochefort station

 Plymouth Oct 25 1811 Has sent in the American ship Trojan, from Baltimore.